SafeAILab/EAGLE/README.md

 - [x] Support LLaMA-3.
 - [x] Support Qwen-2.
 - [x] Support vLLM (please check <a href="https://github.com/vllm-project/vllm/pull/6830">vLLM</a>'s implementation).
-- [ ] EAGLE-3 (coming in a few weeks).
+- [x] EAGLE-3.

-## The default main branch is the implementation of EAGLE-2.
+## The default main branch is the implementation of EAGLE-3 and EAGLE-2.
 For using EAGLE-1, please switch to the v1 branch.

 ## Contents